Jabril-Jeylani/Mod3FinalProject/README.md

 ## Future Enhancements 🔴

 I want to implement a full-fledged order screen that asks for payment details and delivery address.
+I also wanted to implement a profile section along with order history.